cloud-gov/cg-site/_docs/services/cdn-route.md

 If a `cf create-service` command times out due to certificate rate limiting, and shows in a `failed` state:
 * Use `cf update-service` to restart the certificate attempts.
 * Let's Encrypt has a [rate limit of 20 certificates per registered domain per week](https://letsencrypt.org/docs/rate-limits/).
 This can happen if you're working with many subdomains for the same domain name.

+After you create your CDN route service, your TXT record must be created within 7 days.
+* If your record was not made within the timeframe, contact cloud.gov, they will change the status of service so that you can delete the old service and make a new service.

 ## How to update a service instance